mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-Squares to Target (for use Squares to Target (for use with maps and miniatures) with maps and miniatures) Personal Less than 1.5 metres
+Squares to Target (for use Squares to Target (for use with maps and miniatures) with maps and miniatures) Personal Less than 1.5 meters

 0 (combatants are in the same
 square)
-Close 1.5 to 3 metres 1 to 2 squares
+Close 1.5 to 3 meters 1 to 2 squares
-Short 3 to 12 metres 3 to 8 squares
+Short 3 to 12 meters 3 to 8 squares
 Medium 12 to 50
-metres
+meters

 9 to 34 squares

-Long 51 metres to
+Long 51 meters to
-250 metres
+250 meters

 35 to 166 squares

-Very Long 251 metres to
+Very Long 251 meters to
-500 metres
+500 meters

 167 to 334 squares

-Distant 501 metres+ 334 squares+
+Distant 501 meters+ 334 squares+

 Each attack form has an optimum range (or spread of ranges).
 Attacks within this range have a +0 DM.
 Attacks outside the